Discovery & Your Marketing Project

 The User is the most important component of any digital project, but most of the discussion during contract negotiation between digital agency and client can be so focused on technical- and business-needs that the user falls to the backside.

 During the discovery phase, a good digital agency will work with you to understand what your customers crave as it relates to your business.
-Ideally this will include research such as heatmapping to map user behavior across current sites, SEO and marketing analysis to identify how users find the current site and/or competition, and stakeholder interviews.
-Depending on time and budget, user research can also include user testing, user interviews, focus group analysis, or other direct research putting the digital agency in contact with actual users.
+Ideally this will include heatmapping your website to understand user behaviors, SEO and marketing analysis to identify how visitors find your site, and stakeholder interviews.
+Depending on time and budget, user research can also include customer interviews, focus group analysis, or some other direct interaction putting the digital agency in contact with actual customers.

 Regardless of the types of research performed, the discovery phase should include information on all known user types and highlight the differences across those user types.
 This could be communicated in the form of User Personas laying out the motivations and goals for each user type in a way that can drive marketing, design, and development decisions going forward.